Dsyko/holder/README.md

 mrt add holder
 ```

-Includeing the package should automatically include ``holder.js`` in your HTML:
+Including the package should automatically include ``holder.js`` in your HTML:

 ```html
 <script src="holder.js"></script>